Chiquinho Carlos: Club career

-Born in Taquaritinga, São Paulo, Chiquinho Carlos started playing with Botafogo Futebol Clube (SP) and Clube de Regatas do Flamengo.
+Born in Taquaritinga, São Paulo, Chiquinho Carlos started playing with Botafogo Futebol Clube (SP) and CR Flamengo.
 In 1986, he moved to Portugal where he would remain for the rest of his career, representing S.L.
 Benfica, Vitória de Guimarães, S.C.
 Braga, Vitória de Setúbal, Académico de Viseu F.C. and Atlético Clube de Portugal.

 Chiquinho scored in his first official game for Benfica, a 2–2 away draw against FC Porto on 24 August 1986.
 He won the double in his first season, going on to take part in 80 competitive matches during his two-year spell and score 21 goals.
 Additionally, he appeared with the side in the 1987–88 European Cup, playing the full 120 minutes in the final, a penalty shootout loss to PSV Eindhoven.

 From ages 35 to 44, Chiquinho Carlos played amateur football with C.D.
 Mafra and G.D.
 Igreja Nova.
 He returned to the former immediately after retiring, acting as goalkeeper coach for several years.